varnish/Varnish-Book/varnish_book.rst

       In addition, VCS allows you to define your metrics to collect and analyze aggregated statistics, for example:

         - A/B testing
-        - Measuring click-trhough rate
+        - Measuring click-through rate
 	- Track slow pages and cache misses
 	- Analyze what is "hot" right now in a news website
 	- Track changes in currency conversions in e-commerce
-	- Track changes in Stock Keeping Units (SKUs) <behavior in e-commerce
+	- Track changes in Stock Keeping Units (SKUs) behavior in e-commerce
 	- Track number of unique consumers of HLS/HDS/DASH video streams

 Notable counters